How to describe abdominal pain?

 Duration

 How long the pain has been present is another important factor in describing abdominal pain.
-Acute pain starts suddenly and lasts for a short period, while chronic pain persists for weeks or even months.
+Acute abdominal pain starts suddenly and lasts for a short period, while chronic pain persists for weeks or even months.

 Aggravating and alleviating factors